herv250/Todo-app/README.md

 # TodolistApp

-MEAN stack with GraphQL on top REST
+MEAN stack with GraphQL on top of REST

 Hervé Munyaneza